OnlyTanner/216Project/README.md

 ## Enhancements
-* Color code Players and Properties
+* ✅ Color code Players and Properties -__DONE__
+  * Players are given a fixed color at the start of every game.
+This is to help differentiate who owns what.
+The color is applied to each player's piece, the properties they own, as well as in the GUI and "Player Stats" screen.
 * Allow Players to select their piece at the start of the game
 * Fix/add the functionality to place houses and hotels on properties
-* ✅ Add a button that displays all of your opponents and properties -DONE
+* ✅ Add a button that displays all of your opponents and properties -__DONE__
   * To use this feature, click the blue player indicator box in the top left of the game window.
 A new window should open with all of the players in the game and info about their money and properties.
 The GUI is updated on the end of every turn

 ## Bugs Fixed